lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ```

 Everything here is relatively simple, and could be found in almost any example of cloud-config.
 But few things I want to highlight.
 `${DEFAULT_IPV4}` variable is populated by `setup-network-environment.service` we created earlier.
-We can use either this or our nginx configuration.
+We can use either this or our Nginx configuration.
-Also I have `--insecure_bind_address=0.0.0.0` inside `kube-apiserver.service`,
+Also, I have `--insecure_bind_address=0.0.0.0` inside `kube-apiserver.service`,
-its fine for me since I have isolated network, and my nodes can't be accessed from the internet.
-Otherwise it should contain your internal IP or localhost.
+it's fine for me since I have isolated network, and my nodes can't be accessed from the internet.
+Otherwise, it should contain your internal IP or localhost.

-The last thing, is `--apiserver-count=3`.
+The last thing is `--apiserver-count=3`.
 If you have more than one master, you should set this parameter to avoid problems.

 Complete cloud-config could be found in [github repository](https://github.com/lwolf/kubernetes-cluster/tree/master/cloud_configs)

 That's all for masters.
-At this stage we can start all 3 master nodes.
+At this stage, we can start all 3 master nodes.
-After several minutes you should have working etcd cluster with Kubernetes cluster.
+After several minutes, you should have working Etcd cluster with Kubernetes cluster.
-To check that everything works you can ssh to this nodes and check that etcd works and there is no failed units:
+To check that everything works you can ssh to this nodes and check that Etcd works and there are no failed units:

 ```
 core@localhost ~ $ etcdctl cluster-health